muhammadtalhaishtiaq/CodeSentinel/README.md

 [MIT License](LICENSE)

-## Project info

-# Guarding Your Code with Intelligent Precision

 ## How can I run this project locally?
 If you want to work locally using your own IDE, you can clone this repo and push changes.